avaturn/pygltflib/README.md

 #### Changelog
 * 1.13.4
+    * add warning to `remove_bufferView` if leaving dangling references to removed bufferView
+    * add tests for `remove_bufferView`
+    * add node access and remove_bufferView examples to README
+    * add validation for animation channels
-    * update `metallicRoughnessTexture` to use `TextureInfo`
+    * change `metallicRoughnessTexture` to use `TextureInfo`
-    * update requirements to not install dataclasses in python 3.7 and above
+    * change requirements to not install dataclasses in python 3.7 and above
-    * improve `remove_bufferView` to warn if leaving dangling references to removed bufferView
     * fix `remove_bufferView` when sparse accessor is None
     * fix spelling of `InvalidAccessorSparseIndicesComponentTypeException`
-    * add tests for `remove_bufferView`
-    * add node access and remove_bufferView examples to README

 * 1.13.3
     * add support to `GLTF.convert_images` to convert from buffers to image files.
 NOTE: Does not update buffer yet.